smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 </aside>

 <aside>
-💡 Note: Using a DB might introduce inconsistencies across the nodes in the network, e.g. in case of node restarts.
+💡 Note: Using a local DB might introduce inconsistencies across the nodes in the network, e.g. in case of node restarts.
 </aside>

 ### OCR Plugin